preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index.rst

 Templates for publishing apps in Omnia v7
 =============================================

-Here you can work with templates for publishing apps - Omnia Publishing apps and Sharepoint Communcation sites.
+Here you can work with templates for publishing apps - Omnia Publishing apps and SharePoint Communication sites.

 .. image:: publishing-templates-v7.png